Nebula: Efficient, Private and Accurate Histogram Estimation: Privacy, Security, Utility and Communication Analysis

 \subsection{Communication Analysis}

 Each client performs only one round of interaction with the randomness server to obtain the necessary randomness for the secret sharing.
 In particular, each client submits a 32 byte message consisting of their blinded hash value (see $b$ line 3 in Algorithm~\ref{alg:client-RandomnessServer}).
 In response, the client receives another 32 bytes (see $z$ line 5 in Algorithm~\ref{alg:client-RandomnessServer}) from the randomness server.
 Each client performs only one single interaction with the aggregation server.
 In particular, each client submits a 266 byte message, sbm (see line 6 in Algorithm~\ref{alg:client-encoding}), consisting of an alignment tag (32 bytes), a share of the encryption key (192 bytes), and their value (approximately 42 bytes).
+In addition to this, one client needs to send dummy data to the aggregation server.